 - 15 mile starts at 8:00am, registration will close at 7:30am

 The course will be open for pre-rides 2 weeks before race.
 Exact dates will be announced.

-The start and finish is at 6000 Bradshaw Dr in Pine, where all the event locations are happening (see map above)
+The start and finish is at the Mary Ellen Randall Horse Arena on Bradshaw Dr in Pine, where all the event locations are happening.